lipoja/URLExtract/README.md

 ```

 ### License
-This piece of code is licence under The MIT License.
+This piece of code is licenced under The MIT License.